Can Omega-3 Fish Oil Help You Lose Weight?

 Many people who are obese often have an unhealthy metabolic profile.
 In other words, they often also have high blood pressure, high triglyceride levels, high levels of those inflammatory biomarkers noted above, and insulin resistance.
 All of these components put you at a greater risk for heart disease, type II diabetes, and many other diseases.

 Importantly, not everyone who is obese has a bad metabolic profile.
-Some people who are classified as obese or overweight can have a health profile, which reduces their risk for disease.
+Some people who are classified as obese or overweight can have a healthy profile, which reduces their risk for disease.

 Obesity Requires Higher Doses